Grish369/Terraform/Notes/fundamentals.md

 ```
 #### Operation Timeouts

-1. <em> Most resource types do not support the timeouts block at all.</em></br>
+* <em> Most resource types do not support the timeouts block at all.</em></br>
-2.<em> Some resource types provide a special timeouts nested block argument that allows you to customize how long certain operations are allowed to take before being considered to have failed. </em></br>
+* <em> Some resource types provide a special timeouts nested block argument that allows you to customize how long certain operations are allowed to take before being considered to have failed. </em></br>

 <p align="center" style="font-size:16px;" > For example, aws_db_instance allows configurable timeouts for create, update, and delete operations. </p>